Funghidea

 A precious resource for your health

-There are countless recipes that include mushrooms as ingredients.
-We enjoy experimenting with each variety to identify aromas, play with flavors and test textures.
+recipes , that include mushrooms among the ingredients.
+We like to experiment with each variety to identify aromas, play with flavors and test textures.

 Our flagship product?
 The Champignon mushroom, which is great even raw!